jtorreggiani/mandarin-pronunciation-checker/README.md

 # Mandarin Pronunciation Checker

 This tool helps check the accuracy of the pronunciation of Mandarin Chinese.
 It is built using Google's TTS (Text-to-Speech) API to generate Hanzi characters, the `xpinyin` Python library to show the pinyi annotations, and the public MyMemory API to return the English translation.
-The checker is implemented as a simple command line interface and using your device microphone for recording audio.
+The checker is currently implemented as a basic command line interface and using your device microphone for recording audio.

 ⚠️ This project is experimental and its performance dependends heavily on the underlying libraries.